vilosource/cielo_azure_billing/README.md

 When requesting cost entries for a specific billing date via `/api/cost-entries/?date=YYYY-MM-DD`, the API returns data from the most recent snapshot that includes that date.
+Summary endpoints apply the same rule but determine the newest snapshot per subscription for the selected day to avoid duplicates.

 To discover which billing dates are present, call `/api/costs/available-report-dates/?month=YYYY-MM` (defaults to the current